Ask the internet if you should wait until Black Friday to upgrade your PC, and you’ll get a stream of comments dismissing it as a time for good deals.

 Toss-up.
 Most people end up zeroing in on specific models for monitors, and in such cases, it's not worth passing up a good deal on what you want in the hopes it'll get better during Black Friday.
 If your research says the deal is a solid one, go for it.

 If you instead have a set of general criteria—e.g., 1080p, 144Hz, G-Sync, 24-inches—then it can be worth your while to wait.
 Like cases and power supplies, the monitors that go on sale tend to be scattershot, and you'll make out best if your criteria aren't too rigid or tied to a particular manufacturer.
+Still, do your research in advance anyway, so that you have a better idea of what the best models are.
+We've seen an increase in gaming monitor options in particular, and teasing out what's best for you can take a little digging.

 • Write down the parts and the features in them that you want.
 Even if you have a specific component in mind, you may still find yourself wondering whether a different sale option is better.
 This list will make it easier to compare.